 Climate-related metrics provided by the DC investment consultant, Mercer, have been sourced from the investment managers and aggregated through modelling and calculations completed by Mercer.
-Only Scope 1 and 2 emissions data has been included in this report except where noted.
-This means that for some companies the assessment of their carbon footprint could be considered an understatement.
+This year, Scope 1, 2 and 3 emissions data has been included where possible.